 Remember I said these alphabet coloring pages come with two versions, one full page and the other four to a page?
 Well, you can turn either version into an alphabet book, and it’s extra special because your preschooler has spent the time to color each page.
-Then, add your homemade alphabet book to your usual bedtime routine, or add them to your circle time routine.

-More Free Alphabet Printables
+Free Alphabet Printables

-Get Your Free Alphabet Coloring Pages Here
+Grab Your Free Printable Alphabet Coloring Pages

 I’m sure there are a million other ways to use these alphabet coloring pages.
 If you have an idea, post it in the comments!

-I am Sarah, an educator turned stay-at-home mama of five!
-I am the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
-I’ve taught range of levels, including preschool and college, and a little bit of just about everything in between.
-Right now, my focus is teaching my children and running a preschool from my home.
-Credentials include: Bachelors in Art, Masters in Curriculum and Instruction
+I’m Sarah, an educator turned stay-at-home-mama of five!
+I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
+I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
+Right now my focus is teaching my children and running a preschool from my home.
+Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.